Early Composite Decking Issues

-In this article, Ultra Decking discusses some of the bad press composite decking received some years ago.
+In this article, Ultra Decking discusses some of the bad press composite deckings received some years ago.

-It’s fair to say that the first generation of composite decking did suffer some defects and suffered from warping and splitting.
-Over the past 20 years these defects have been completely resolved on with good quality composite decking.
-Some lower quality composite decking manufactured with low grade or cheap raw materials still suffer from warping, fade and splinters.
+It’s fair to say that the first generation of composite decking suffered defects like warping and splitting.
+Over the past 20 years, these defects have been completely resolved with the introduction of higher quality composite decking.
+Some low-quality composite decking manufactured with low-grade or cheap raw materials still suffers from warping, fading and splinters.

-Therefore, here at Ultra Decking we really want to educate our customers on the issues with the earliest composite decking systems and how you can spot a first generation or lower quality composite decking solutions.
+Therefore, here at Ultra Decking, we want to educate our customers on the issues with the earliest composite decking systems and how you can spot a first-generation or lower quality composite decking solution.

-Modern composite decking has a resistant to UV rays, although you should expect to see a natural weather look after the first 12-week period.
-First generation and lower quality decking will fade at extremely fast rates.
+Modern composite decking is resistant to UV rays, although you should expect to see natural weathering after the first 12-week periods.
+First-generation and lower quality decking will fade at extremely fast rates.

-One homemade test you can perform on samples is to place them into boiling hot water, then add washing up liquid soap, keeping the water as hot as you can for the next 24 hours.
+One homemade test you can perform on samples is to place them into hot water, then add washing up liquid soap.
+Keep the water as hot as you can for the next 24 hours.
 When removed from the hot water, you will immediately notice with the lowest quality decking that the colour has faded.
-You should also check if the decking has a wide grooved surface, this too will have almost completely faded.
+You should also check if the deck has a wide grooved surface; this too will have almost completely faded.

 The latest capped (co-extrusion) composite decking is completely resistant to stains, mould and mildew throughout its lifespan.
-Traditional composite decking is not completely maintenance free and requires periodic cleaning.
-Simply wash down with water and a soft brush to ensure no issues for years to come.
+Traditional composite decking is not completely maintenance-free and requires periodic cleaning.
+Simply wash it down with water and a soft brush to ensure no issues for years to come.

-No modern composite decking should warp, if it does this is generally down to a poor installation.
+No modern composite decking should warp.
+If they do this, it is generally due to poor installation.

-All early composite decking issues have now been resolved maturing in to the definitive replacement for regular wood or timber decking.
-Material and technological advancements in shielded or capped (co-extrusion) composite decking technology continues to grow as the smart choice with all the added benefits compared to regular timber decks.
+All early composite decking issues have now been resolved.
+Today, composite deck boards have become ideal replacements for regular wood or timber decking.
+Material and technological advancements in shielded or capped (co-extrusion) composite decking technology continues to grow, making the deck board a smart choice with all the added benefits compared to regular timber decks.

 As a result, up to 80% of new UK decks are now built with composite decking as the advantages and benefits are so vast.

-With the introduction on Ultra Decking’s Signature and Platinum ranges offering the latest advanced technology here in the UK with the most natural wood appearance, the industry has on offer.
+With the introduction of Ultra Decking’s Signature and Platinum ranges offering the latest advanced technology here in the UK, you will get the most natural wood appearance the industry has to offer.